 Living Hope.
 It’s living because it resides inside our spirit.
 Because of the resurrection, Jesus is our living Savior, our living Hope.

 worth every ounce of directed energy to hang on to,

 diminishes skepticism with quiet confidence,

 There’s no easy path to get to this point.

-We may go through storms, dark tunnels, raging rivers, sleepless nights and the question of why.
-As we cling to Jesus, we find His promises are true, He is faithful.
-In the end, we learn, HE is our Hope.
+We may go through storms, dark tunnels, raging rivers, sleepless nights, and the question of why.
+As we cling to Jesus, we find His promises are true, and He is faithful.
+In the end, we learn, He is our hope.

 Hope, for the believer, causes a radically different approach in terms of residing on planet earth.
 It’s about WHO is our Hope.
-Because of Jesus, our spirit is sustained, no matter the circumstances.
-We as believers have the God of Hope living in us.
+Because of Jesus, our spirit is sustained, no matter our circumstances.
+We, as believers, have the God of Hope living in us.
 Even in the dark nights of the soul, we have a God big enough to absorb our despair and aching souls.
 He is our Hope.

 May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.
 Romans 15:13

 This concept of hope is too big to cover in one blog.
 I will post more about this supernatural quality given to every believer in Christ Jesus.
 Until then…